 According to the April 30, 1868 Greensboro Times newspaper, Guilford County had 1,089 registered Black voters and 2,690 White voters in 1867.
 With an alliance of Republican Black and White voters, the Republicans were able to accomplish an impressive victory over Democrats.

 Election results startled conservatives.
 “The radicals have carried the State by from fifteen to twenty thousand” announced The Patriot newspaper of Greensboro.
 Among those elected was Mitchell, who earned the fifth highest number of votes (1,526) to win a position on the Guilford County Board of Commissioners.
+This was nearly two years before the 15th Amendment ratified the right of male citizens of the United States to vote regardless of race, color, or previous condition of servitude in the United States Constitution in 1870.

 The new class of County Commissioners met for the first time in July, and chair William Mebane certified the election results, including Mitchell, the first Black man to be elected to serve as a commissioner in Guilford County.
 His certification stated: